Treer/WorldWanderer/README.md

 * Screenshotting (use Ctrl+arrowkeys if you wish to move exactly one screenshot-length of distance)
 * Godot compiles to many platforms, so the map viewer can run native and accelerated on Windows, Linux etc.

+## Going forward

+TODO: Better documentation - in the meantime I hope the section below and the [Simplexland example](https://github.com/Treer/WorldWanderer/tree/master/MockGame/MapGen/Worlds/Simplexland) is clear enough.

+My attention will stay on gamedev rather than this tool, but any improvements I add along the way should get automatically picked up by this repository, and who knows... perhaps someone will implement cool new features or polish or mapgens and open pull requests.

 ## Adding MapGens

 Terrain generation code is normally part of the game, which is called "MockGame" in this project.
-The map viewer project just links to the game's assembly and finds any terrain generators using reflection.
+The map viewer project just links to the game's assembly and finds any terrain generators by using reflection.

 Add a class that implements ITileServer, and the map viewer will automatically find and add it to the View menu.
 To implement ITileServer you'll usually end up implementing 3 concrete classes
 * a class that implements [ITile](https://github.com/Treer/WorldWanderer/blob/master/MockGame/MapGen/Tiles/ITile.cs) - a container for whatever data your mapgen wishes to store about a gridsquare.